 LinkedIn is the perfect platform to showcase your skills and experience to industry professionals.
 But with over 433 million users and over 93% of decision-makers scouting for talent, how do you stand out from the crowd?

 The first top tip: make your profile public if you want to be found.
-Here are the other six things you need to get linked in to a world of opportunities.

 There is a difference between ‘endorsements’ and ‘recommendations’.